How To Edit Your WordPress User Profile

 To learn more, visit the plugin page here:

 Congratulations!
-Now you know how to change your user profile and personal options in WordPress.
+Now you know how to edit your user profile settings.